 Manchester United face Stoke City in the Premier League at the Britannia Stadium this afternoon.
-Still on a 16 match unbeaten run in all competitions, United saw their n… Read more
+Still on a 16 match unbeaten run in all competitions, United sa… Read more

 After such a crowded holiday fixture list, the upcoming game seems to be coming after such a long time, in spite of it only being a week.
-It seems to be some time ago … Read more
+It seems to be some t… Read more

 Manchester United’s winning run came to an abrupt halt with a disappointing draw under the spotlight against Liverpool.
-However, in matches against Stoke City and Hull… Read more
+However, in matches against Stoke City… Read more

 Wayne Rooney on his milestone: “A bit strange to be honest!
 It would be nicer if it was the winning goal”First Team, Managers, Opinion, Post Match Comments 0

-Manchester United’s 1-1 draw with Stoke was filled with excitement and moments to remember, most notably Wayne Rooney’s record-breaking goal, and with many events an… Read more
+Manchester United’s 1-1 draw with Stoke was filled with excitement and moments to remember, most notably Wayne Rooney’s record-breaking goal, and with many … Read more

-Wayne Rooney fired in a stoppage-time equaliser to salvage a point for Manchester United against Stoke, breaking Sir Bobby Charlton’s goalscoring record in the process… Read more
+Wayne Rooney fired in a stoppage-time equaliser to salvage a point for Manchester United against Stoke, breaking Sir Bobby Charlton’s goalscoring record in th… Read more

-Manchester United earned a 1-1 draw with Stoke City after a very controversial match in which the Red Devils failed to take their chances for high portions of the match.… Read more
+Manchester United earned a 1-1 draw with Stoke City after a very controversial match in which the Red Devils failed to take their chances for high portions of t… Read more

-Manchester United’s nine-game winning streak ended last week when they had to settle for a draw against Liverpool, so they headed to their away game to Stoke City in t… Read more
+Manchester United’s nine-game winning streak ended last week when they had to settle for a draw against Liverpool, so they headed to their away game to Stoke … Read more

-Manchester United earned another 1-1 draw with Stoke with a ridiculously late goal from Wayne Rooney, but the Red Devils have no excuses for not winning the match.
-Unite… Read more
+Manchester United earned another 1-1 draw with Stoke with a ridiculously late goal from Wayne Rooney, but the Red Devils have no excuses for not winning the mat… Read more

 No PreMatch Preview available